Updated: May 30

 2) Bake / cook something from scratch.
 Most likely you will have flour and water, and whether sweet or savory, there are any number of easy recipes you can make that are traditionally made at home, like dumplings / GF dumplings, noodles, bread / GF bread, or pizza.
 Not only is this a great way to spend time focusing on something, the taste of homemade anything tastes better than any overly-processed packaged (in plastic) item.
 3) Do a Digital Dump!
 While we don't often think about it, data storage (your phone, computer, and emails) requires a massive amount of energy.
 A study in 2015 showed that these places where all your cloud/drive information is kept, are responsible for about 2 percent of global greenhouse gas emissions, which is on par with the aviation industry (which has come to a standstill with all the temporary travel bans) With everyone digitally connected from their homes, imagine what the impact is now!?

 4) Grow your own food.
 Enjoy the magic of sprouting your own food Johnny's Selected Seeds or the Kitazawa Seed Co are great resources for any kind of seeds.
-Some pantry staples like lentils, chickpeas, wheat berries (for wheat grass!), mustard seeds, and mung beans can also be sprouted so long as they are not irradiated.
-It really is fun to see them grow each day, and food doesn't get any fresher than tis!
+Some pantry staples like lentils, chickpeas, wheat berries (for wheat grass!), green peas, and mung beans can also be sprouted so long as they are not irradiated (using gamma ray radiation to prevent parasite infestation to prevent food spoilage).
+It really is fun to see them grow each day, and food doesn't get any fresher than this!

 What you need:

-1 large wide-mouth mason jar Cheesecloth String or a rubber band 2-3 tablespoons sprouting seeds - alfalfa, broccoli, clover, radish 2 cups water
+1 large wide-mouth mason jar Cheesecloth (or you can cut a 5" x 5" piece of an thin, old t-shirt or pillowcase) String or a rubber band 2-3 tablespoons sprouting seeds - alfalfa, broccoli, clover, radish mustard OR 5 tablespoons pantry staples - lentils, chickpeas, wheat berries, green peas, mung beans 2 cups water

 Place the seeds in the jar and fill it with water to soak them overnight.